nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Getting a list of specific workouts: ```generate [arguments] [number]```

+*Easter Egg: Having the [number] as 1337 would always generate the first 3 workouts no matter the filters*

 Shows a list containing *number* of random workouts that suits the arguments filter.

 *Possible arguments are*: